s-tian/vp2/README.md

 After cloning this repository to your machine and installing conda, use `conda env create -f environment.yml` to generate a conda environment called `vp2`.

-You will also need to download the data containing task instance specifications (initial states and goals).
+You will also need to download the data containing task instance specifications (initial states and goals) as well as the classifier weights for the robodesk environment.
+Pretrained models for SVG', FitVid, MCVD, and StructVRNN are also included.

-This can be found at the following link: https://purl.stanford.edu/qf310mj0842 (1.5GB).
+These can all be found at the following link: https://purl.stanford.edu/qf310mj0842 (19.6GB).

+The easiest way to get started is to download all files and extract them to the `vp2` folder in this repository.
+That is, the `vp2` folder should contain the following directories:
+- `envs`
+- `models`
+- `mpc`
+- `scripts`
+- `util`
+- `cost_classifiers`
+- `robodesk_benchmark_tasks`
+- `robosuite_benchmark_tasks`
+- `pretrained_models`

-After downloading, you should point the `goals_dataset` variables (currently with dummy values) in `scripts/configs/env/robodesk.yaml` and `scripts/configs/env/robosuite.yaml` such that they point to the location of the `goals.hdf5` file for each environment.
+If you want to place any of the files in a different location, you should point the corresponding variables in the Hydra configs to those paths.
+For instance, if you want to change the location of your goal datasets, point `goals_dataset` in `scripts/configs/env/robodesk.yaml` and `scripts/configs/env/robosuite.yaml` such that they point to the location of the `goals.hdf5` file for each environment.
 Note that these paths are relative to directory that the script is run from, not the output folder as per Hydra defaults.